fasten-project/pypi-tools/cg-producer/pypi-readme.md

 generator = CallGraphGenerator("directoryName", coord)
 print(generator.generate())
 ```
-The CallGraphGenerator class recieves as input the name of the directory where the source code and the call graph json will be stored, along with a python dictionary containing the product name and version of the specific pypi coordinate.
+The CallGraphGenerator class recieves as input the name of the directory where the source code and the call graph JSON will be stored, along with a Python dictionary containing the product name and version of the specific PyPI coordinate.

 *Note:* It is mandatory to provide also a ```version_timestamp``` and ```requires_dist``` fields, which can be left empty if they are not going to be used.